dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 5. [Verify the CSI Driver installation](../#verifying-the-driver-installation)

-6. Refer https://github.com/dell/csi-powerstore/tree/main/samples for the sample files.

-**Note** :
+> **NOTE:**
-   1. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
+>   1. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
-   2. Snapshotter and resizer sidecars are not optional.
+>   2. Snapshotter and resizer sidecars are not optional.
 They are defaults with Driver installation.